 - Bring weight into your right foot as you step onto the floor with the left foot back to its original position.
 You may lean forward a little during this stepping down.
-Load the weight on your left foot now and bring the right foot off the platform back to its original position as well.
-Repeat to the other side.
+Load the weight on your left foot now and bring the right foot off

 This exercise works your hips, legs, and thighs and doesn’t need any equipment.
 Take care not to step too wide, as this will make it difficult to align your shinbone to your foot.12